Florence Health & Wellness Services

 The Student Life Staff can help students make appointments with physicians, specialists, or for exams.
 The following are private clinics frequently accessed by students:

-The public hospitals are generally utilized for emergencies and related follow-up care only.
+Public hospitals are generally utilized for emergencies and related follow-up care only.
 Student Life staff is available to accompany students to the hospital in an emergency, if needed.
 There are four public hospitals in Florence:

 To meet the diverse mental health and wellness needs of our students, NYU Florence has two onsite Clinical Psychologists who are on campus for support to students during their time abroad and to assist students in connecting locally to any additional mental health resources required.
 Dr. Fernandes is available full time, and Dr. Silvia Fiammenghi is available part time to provide counseling to students as needed.